Jobs and Talent — 8 min

 Remote work culture enables employees to do their best work.
 It doesn’t force them to work a typical 9-5 schedule, work overtime, or neglect their personal life.

-A remote work culture is a culture that puts connection and a sense of belonging among remote workers front and center.
+A remote work culture is a culture that puts connection and sense of belonging of remote workers front and center.

-Companies with a remote-first work culture transcend geographic boundaries and time zone differences.
+Companies with remote-first work cultures transcend geographic boundaries and time zone differences.
 They’re built on values like trust, inclusivity, autonomy, and transparency.

-A remote-first work culture isn’t about adding a ‘remote’ label to an office-based type of work and allowing employees to work remotely at times while not upgrading the way things get done.
-It’s about treating remote work, and the needs of remote workers, as the default way of working.
+Remote-first work culture isn’t about adding a ‘remote’ label to an office-based type of work and allowing employees to work remotely at times while not upgrading the way things get done.
+It’s about treating remote work and remote workers' needs as the default way of working.

-Remote-first principles then become the foundation for the way work gets done, not an afterthought or a fix.
+Remote-first principles then become the foundation for how work gets done, not an afterthought or a fix.

 In March 2020, 88% of companies encouraged or required employees to work from home due to COVID-19.
 Within a year, companies like Microsoft, Spotify, Apple, Cisco, and others moved to a hybrid model.

-Some of these companies now let all employees choose if they want to permanently work from home, from the office, or a mix of the two.
+Some of these companies now let all employees choose if they want to work from home, from the office, or a mix of the two permanently.
 Others ask employees to be in the office a few days a week or 50% of the time.
+Today, around 12.7% of all full-time employees work entirely from home, while about 28.2% operate under a hybrid model.

 Without an intentional approach to collaboration, meetings, and expectations, people in remote and hybrid positions can feel overworked, overwhelmed, disconnected, and ineffective.
 For example:

-This is harmful to your success as a company and to employees’ satisfaction and happiness at work.
+This harms your success as a company and employees’ satisfaction and happiness at work.

 The shortest way to summarize remote-first benefits: empowering every employee to do their best work.